octopwn/octopwn-wasm-documentation/docs/plugins/clients/smb.md

-hints on why its cool, what to do - link to enum - apts, ...

 # SMB Client plugin
 The SMB Client plugin within the "octopwn" framework, is designed to interact with a target system via SMB and DCE/RPC operations.

 The SMB Client plugin primarily communicates with remote services via SMB pipes.
 Unlike the traditional method of connecting to the portmapper, and then connecting to the services via specific TCP or UDP ports, the smb plugin uses named pipes that can be interacted with via the IPC$ share.
-This method allows for reading and writing data as if interacting with a regular socket but over SMB and provides several advantages over the traditional portmapper approach:
+This method allows for reading and writing data as if interacting with a regular socket but over SMB.

-- Single Authentication: Typically, there is no need to authenticate a second time when accessing services via SMB pipes, simplifying the process.
-- Broad Service Interaction: While not all services are available as SMB pipes, many critical ones are, allowing for diverse interaction capabilities.

 ## Getting Started

 To use the SMB Client plugin, select the credentials and the target and then create a client of type SMB in the Main GUI.
-This will open the SMB2 Client window with the selected credentials and the target and mount a the files in the file browser that can be access by clicking the `FILES` client in the client list.
+This will open the SMB2 client window with the selected credentials.
 For most operations you will need to run the `login` command to get started.

-### SMB File browser
-After sucsessfully creating the client, the SMB files will automatically be mounted as `smb-<clientid>` in the file explorer.
+After successfully creating the client, the SMB files will automatically be mounted as `smb-<clientid>` in the file browser (accessible via the FILES menu in the clients).
 The file browser supports basic file operations as you'd expect from a file browser like downloading and uploading files, removing and creating directories.

 ## Commands